About autism

 Stress, anxiety and depression are common among people with autism.
 Being able to access the right mental health support at the right time is important for both the individual and for their families.

-Want to know more?
-Why not join one of our training workshops about autism and mental health?
-We offer courses for parents, carers and professionals.
+• Book one of our training sessions about autism and mental health, as we offer courses for parents, carers and professionals.